DBCLS

 OLS4 MCP Server

-The Ontology Lookup Service (OLS4) provides access to biomedical ontologies from EMBL-EBI.
-It helps standardize terminology and understand hierarchical relationships between biological concepts.
+The Ontology Lookup Service (OLS4) from EMBL-EBI provides access to biomedical ontologies, enabling standardization of terminology and exploration of hierarchical relationships between biological concepts.

-Use Case: Use OLS4 to explore ontology terms and their relationships, then query TogoMCP databases using standardized ontology identifiers for precise data retrieval.
+Use Case: Explore ontology terms and their relationships in OLS4, then query TogoMCP using standardized ontology identifiers for precise data retrieval.

 Related Resources